Dogs No Dogs

 Though only about 5 miles (depending on your abilities at route finding), there is about 6000ft total of elevation gain; it's an understatement to say that this trail is steep.
 It definitely requires a high level of fitness to complete safely.
 But, the rewards are amazing.
 There are beautiful lakes, and amazing views of the surrounding peaks the entire way.
 The trail shares the Mt.
 Whitney Trail to start, but soon branches away from the crowds.

 Reaching the top of this route is only the halfway mark, and you'll have to get back down.
-You can either retrace your steps, or descend via the John Muir Trail.
+You can either retrace your steps, or descend via the Mount Whitney Trail

 Flora & Fauna